SeaJay164/DCDat/README.md

-# DCFandomWebScrape
+# DCDat
+Building a database of DC Comics

-Web Scraping DC Database on fandom.wiki
+Including Web Scraping DC Database on fandom.wiki